VOLTTRON/volttron/docs/source/install.rst

 Execution
 ---------

-To start a default instance of volttron from an activated command prompt execute the following.
+To start a default instance of VOLTTRON from an activated command prompt execute the following.

 .. code-block:: bash